mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 ----------------------------

-There are many small issues around integrating pieces of the deep learning frameworks into a more general purpose ecosystem.
+There are many small issues around integrating pieces of the deep learning frameworks into the more general ecosystem.

 We went through a similar experience with Dask early on, when the Python ecosystem wasn't ready for parallel computing.
 As Dask expanded we ran into